googleapis/google-cloud-ruby/grafeas/AUTHENTICATION.md

 ## Project and Credential Lookup

-The grafeas-client library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.
+The grafeas library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.